krompaco/record-collector/docs/content-record-collector-net/en/updates/continuous-deployment-using-just-netlify.md

 ## Paths to use in configuration

-First go to Build & deploy and add an Environment variable.
+First go to [app.netlify.com](https://app.netlify.com/) and add or find your site.
+Find the section for Build & deploy and add an Environment variable.
 Set the key `ASPNETCORE_ENVIRONMENT` and value to `Netlify`.

 This means the config used will come from **appsettings.Netlify.json** and this is how I've configured the sample site in that file.